aplteam/Cider/docs/User-Guide.md

 ### CreateProject

 With the user command `]Cider.CreateProject` any folder that does not yet host a file `cider.config` can be transformed into a Cider project.
+(You may specify the `-acceptConfig` flag to override this default behaviour and make Cider accept an already existing file `cider.config`)

 If the folder does not yet exist it will be created.
 In any case the folder will be populated with a file `cider.config`.